girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/React/Week 8/Unfetch.md

 ## Benefits of the Unfetch in React.

-With the help of module bundler like rollup or webpack, we can import unfetch to use in our code without declaring anything in global
+- With the help of module bundler like rollup or webpack, we can import unfetch to use in our code without declaring anything in
+- Light Weight
+- fast
+- make fetching APIs possible if fetch is not present by default

 ## Usages